 Hair serves many functions, including thermoregulation and protection.
 In animals and nonhuman primates, hair maintains temperature by retaining heat or preventing cold.
 Hair can also provide camouflage and serve as a sexual attractant.
 In humans, hair is thinner and lighter than in primates.
 Human hair aids in sweating thermoregulation and serves as a sense organ.
 Hair also protects from the elements, including UV radiation.
 Additionally, humans have specialized hair, such as eyelash hair and eyebrow hair.
 Finally, the role of hair in human psychology is essential, and an individual’s hair plays a critical role in his or her identity and self-evaluation.
 The psychological function of hair is particularly evident in hair loss disorders such as alopecia.

 At around ten weeks gestational age, hair angiogenesis begins.
 First, focal thickenings in the scalp and face, called placodes, form.
 These placodes extend deeper into the dermis and differentiate into the hair germ and a dermal condensate cap.
 As the hair germ extends, the hair bulb epithelium encapsulates the dermal condensate to form the dermal papillae.
 Eventually, layers form into the outer root sheath, the inner root sheath, the hair shaft cuticle, the cortex and the medulla.
 This structure becomes the hair follicle, with an accompanying sebaceous gland and the apocrine gland.
+Recent studies have shown vascular endothelial growth factor (VEGF) to be a key mediator in hair angiogenesis.

 As the hair follicle develops, blood vessels originating from the deep dermal vascular plexus surround it.
 These vessels nourish the hair follicle and support nutrient delivery, waste elimination, and growth.
 Loss of blood supply to the hair follicles is associated with some forms of hair loss.
 Additionally, anagen hair follicles have demonstrated angiogenic properties.
 While the relationship has not been well defined, the blood supply is an essential component of successful hair follicle growth, maturation, and maintenance.
 The lymphatic vasculature within the dermis supplies the hair follicles as well and participates in the skin immune response.